cedricwalter/cedricwalter.github.io/_posts/blockchain/2020-09-22-m-clippy-won-migros-category-prize-in-european-biggest-hackathon-hack-zurich-2020.md

 ## The vision

-We started by filling up a **Problem Canvas**.
-A **Problem Canvas** allows you to identify the customer, the problematic action, the improvement areas, the reasons for customer to switch and the risks of not switching, all in a single view.
+We started by filling up a Problem Canvas.
+A Problem Canvas allows you to identify the customer, the problematic action, the improvement areas, the reasons for customer to switch and the risks of not switching, all in a single view.
 The number one cause of startup failure is the lack of a real need in the market, according to a recent [post-mortem on startups](https://www.cbinsights.com/research/startup-failure-reasons-top/).

 ![](/assets/images/2020/09/problem-statement-canvas-1.png)
 And we came up with the following idea: